Mental Health Anwar Francis Mental Health Anwar Francis

 Thankfully, despair, while being quite convincing in this regard, is nothing more than an illusion.
 Not in the sense that a person doesn’t actually experience the dark and heavy thoughts and feelings that accompany it.
 Those are as real as it gets.
 What is not real is the conclusions that are drawn from this experience.
 Despair is not a final stop or an end to happiness.
 Despair is a crucible in which everyone, once there, has the opportunity to reach down even further within themselves and discover new strength that they did not know they had.
 And with the discovery of new strength comes the discovery of new possibilities.

-Much of what we discover and attain in the way of progress can only be gained through difficult circumstances.
+Much of what people discover and attain in the way of progress can only be gained through difficult circumstances.
 Anyone capable of examining their own life can agree with this sentiment.
-The path towards being whoever and whatever it is one wants to be contains both difficult and easy moments, but it is the difficult moments that are remembered most vividly and looked at most fondly.
+The path towards being whoever and whatever it is one wants to be contains both difficult and easy moments, but it is the difficult moments that are most impactful and remembered most vividly.

-A client that we’ll call Johnnie, complained to me for months and months about her dislike of doing hard things, and really that word doesn’t even capture it–hatred is the most appropriate word to describe her feelings.
-Week after week she would sit and talk about her life and the things she was trying her hardest not to face, using every method of avoidance she could conjure up in her mind.
-And the harder she tried to avoid; the more difficult things became for her until there was nothing else she could do to avoid the challenges in her life.
-As dogged as she had been, she was finally all out of tricks, and with this end came the beginning of her own personal encounter with despair.
+Imagine for a moment, a person named Johnnie who has complained for months about her dislike of doing hard things, and really that word doesn’t describe it–hatred is the most appropriate word to capture her feelings.
+Week after week she complains about her life and the things she would rather not face, using every method of avoidance she can conjure up in her mind.
+And the harder she tries to avoid; the more difficult things become for her until eventually there is nothing else she can do to avoid the challenges in her life.
+As dogged as she has been, she is finally all out of tricks, and with this ending comes the beginning of her own personal encounter with despair.

 Despair is not the final stop or the end of happiness.
 Despair is a crucible in which everyone, once there, has the opportunity to reach down even further within themselves and discover new strength that they did not know they had.

-I’m partly to blame for Johnnie’s situation.
-As a therapist I insisted that she turn her attention towards the things she desperately did not want to look at.
-I wasn’t abrasive.
-Sometimes I could only manage to get her to look at the details of her life for a few minutes at a time, and sometimes less than that.
-But I was persistent in my encouragement that she keep coming back to her situation and try to see it with clarity.
+Despite all this discomfort, the therapist must insist that someone like Johnnie turn her attention towards the things she desperately does not want to look at, and the must do so without being abrasive and damaging.
+They must accept the fact that the best they may be able to manage is to get someone to look at the details of their life for a few minutes at a time, and sometimes even less than that.
+They must be persistent in their encouragement that a person keep coming back to their situation and try to see it with clarity.

-The wish for things to be easy is difficult to give up, and it was just as difficult to push Johnnie to relinquish it, but the only way to help her was to convince her to let go of it.
-The best help I could provide was getting her to come to terms with the fact that life is never really easy for anybody.
-And, the only thing left for a person to do once they know this is to embrace the struggle and take the hard road.
-It is a difficult road because to walk an unfamiliar path is to embark on a journey without a map in search of somewhere you’ve never been and are not quite sure even exists, with nothing but the hope you have within yourself to carry you forward.
-But, if you can make the difficult start and keep moving through the treacherous middle, you find that eventually the journey does become less difficult and even though you don’t know exactly where you’re going or what you’re doing, you start to trust that you’ll know when you get there.
+The wish for life to be easy is difficult to give up, and it is equally difficult to be in the position of having to push someone to relinquish it, but it is necessary.
+The best form of help one person can provide to another is getting them to realize the fact that life is never really easy for anybody, and the only thing left for a person to do once they know this is to embrace the struggle and take the hard road.
+It’s no easy feat because treading an unfamiliar path inevitably means embarking on a journey without a map in search of somewhere you’ve never been with nothing but the hope within to carry you forward.
+But, if someone can make the difficult start and keep moving through the treacherous middle, they find that eventually the journey does become less difficult and even though they don’t know exactly where they’re going or what they’re doing, they start to trust that they’ll know when they get there.

 …life is never really easy for anybody.
 And, the only thing left to do once you know this is to embrace the struggle and take the hard road.

-Despair is what unlocked this depth of experience within Johnnie.
-It was previously described as being in a crucible, but it’s just as appropriate to compare it to being locked inside of a mental gymnasium and strengthening your mind is the only way to break free.
+Despair can unlock new depths of experience within.
+I called it a crucible, but it’s just as appropriate to compare it to being locked inside of a mental gymnasium where strengthening your mind is the only way to break free.
 Anyone who continually expects ease and comfort in life will be perpetually disappointed.
-They’ll sit on the floor lamenting the unfairness of life while wasting away.
-This is the false conclusion that a misunderstanding of despair leads to, and this is why it is important to realize that even in despair, and in a certain sense, only through despair can a person transform their life.
+They’ll sit on the floor lamenting life’s unfairness while wasting away.
+This is the falsehood that a misunderstanding of despair leads to, and this is why it is important to realize that even in despair, and in a certain sense, only through despair can a person transform their life.

 The person who undergoes this transformation does so by choosing to become stronger, not by waiting for the burdens of their life to become easier.